These soft ginger molasses cookies are delicious and easy to make. No mixer needed! They are moist and slightly chewy.

 Later, I mix the flour, ginger, cinnamon, cloves, baking soda and baking powder in a medium bowl.
 I set aside the bowl.

 Then, I mix sugar with melted butter.
-After that I add the egg and mix, then I add the molasses and mix.
+After that I mix in the egg and then I add the molasses and mix.

 - 280 g (2 cups) all-purpose flour (dip and sweep)*